 - Lean on people you know and trust for guidance.

 This is by far the most difficult part of being able to talk to anyone, but if you take the chance and say the first word, everything else will flow.
+Conversation starters can help ease an awkward situation in this way.
 Start by making a connection, which can be done by:

 - Introducing yourself: “Hi, I don’t believe we’ve met, I’m Christine.”

 - Making a casual comment: “Wow, the weather is so beautiful today, isn’t it?”